RaspberryPiFoundation/python-curriculum/en-GB/rock-paper-scissors/index.md

 + Play the game a few times by clicking Run and making a choice.

   For now you'll have to work out who won yourself.
-Later you'll add the Python code to work this out.
+Next you'll add the Python code to work this out.

 ## Save Your Project {.save}